Powered by Fr. Abraham Mutholath Foundation NFP

 JERICHO

-3. Jesus called Zacchaeus, a rich tax collector from a sycamore tree and dined at his house in Jericho with his friends leading to the conversion of Zacchaeus (Lk 19:1-10).
+3. Conversion of Zacchaeus: Jesus called Zacchaeus, a wealthy tax collector, down from a sycamore tree and dined at his house.
+This encounter led to Zacchaeus’ repentance and transformation (Lk 19:1-10).

 REFLECTION